stefan-hoeck/idris2-hedgehog/src/Doc/Intro.md

                     (a + b) === (c + d)
 ```

-Before we look at what happens when we check this propert,
+Before we look at what happens when we check this property,
 I'd like to quickly explain the `np` generator.
 The Idris version of Hedgehog supports the heterogeneous
 sums of products from the [idris2-sop](https://github.com/stefan-hoeck/idris2-sop)
 library via generators `np`, `ns`, and `sop`.
 These generators work as expected with good out-of-the box
 shrinking.
-It is therefore advisable, to use one of these
+It is therefore advisable to use one of these
 when generating several unrelated values in parallel.
 As an alternative, we could also have used `vect 4 int20`
 in this case.